marco-calautti/Rainbow/README.md

 ![ScreenShot](http://i.imgur.com/2IolZoh.png)

 Currently, the image library supports the TIM2 format in all its variants, both in swizzled and unswizzled form.
+The image library is extensible and easy to use, just extend a couple of classes implementing the new format and that's it.

 A preliminary version of the GUI application is also available which allows to convert TIM2 textures to an editable format (xml+png) and then back to TIM2.

 How to use Rainbow
 =======